-Beautiful landscapes, incredible wildlife in their natural habitat, and a tropical Indian Ocean coastline are just a few of the widely recognized attractions in Kenya.
+Beautiful landscapes, incredible wildlife in their natural habitat, and a tropical Indian Ocean coastline are just a few widely recognized attractions in Kenya.

-Top 10 Things To Do In Kenya
+Top Things To Do In Kenya

 1. Wildlife Safari

-2. Witness the Wildbeest Migration
+2. Witness the Wildebeest Migration

-The captivating event is one of the few natural land migrations that remains intact in the world today.
+The captivating event is one of the few natural land migrations that remains intact today.

 Every year, 1.5 million wildebeests and zebra migrate overland in search of food and water.